Scholarship

 “John Wesley and T. F. Torrance on Pneumatology, Theosis, and a Breath of Life for Dying Denominations.”
 In Participatio Supplemental Volume 4: “Torrance and the Wesleyan Tradition” (2018): 83-111.

-Although John Wesley and Thomas F. Torrance are rarely put into conversation, they both develop creative theologies of theosis (“divinization” as “becoming human”).
-These theologies have much to offer Christians in declining Wesleyan and Reformed communities.
+Although John Wesley and Thomas F. Torrance are rarely put into conversation, they both develop creative theologies of theosis (“divinization” as “becoming human”), which have much to offer declining Wesleyan and Reformed communities.

 Thumbnail cover image of journal WORD & WORLD: THEOLOGY FOR CHRISTIAN MINISTRY.

-Dietrich Bonhoeffer on polyphony and Christian social ethics (NCRSA award)
+Dietrich Bonhoeffer on polyphony and social ethics (NCRSA award)

 “Bonhoeffer’s Musical Metaphor of the Christian Life.”
 In Word & World 35.4, (Fall 2015): 386-394.

-A founding figure of Germany’s anti-Nazi Confessing Church and murdered alongside millions for his commitments, Bonhoeffer offers a theology that’s strikingly relevant in today’s sociopolitical climate.
-His metaphor of polyphony with a cantus firmus sonically illustrates his ideas about individual and communal flourishing, serving as an indictment and encouragement for Christians to allow the love of God–and nothing else–to dictate how they relate to others.
+A founding figure of Germany’s anti-Nazi Confessing Church and murdered alongside millions for his commitments, Bonhoeffer offers a theology that’s strikingly relevant to today’s sociopolitical climate, indicting Christians then and now.
 2013 NCRSA student presentation award winner.